vijayv95/mailpicker/CONTRIBUTING.md

 Please use GitHub Issues for:

 * Bug reports
 * Feature requests
 * Documentation improvements
 * Security concerns

-Be as descriptive as possible, include examples where applicable, and label your issue appropriately.
+Be descriptive, include examples where applicable, and label your issue appropriately.

 ---

 ## Code Style and Guidelines

 * Follow **C++20 standards**.
 * Adhere to `.clang-format` and `.clang-tidy` rules.
-* All new code should include minimal MIT license headers.
+* Include minimal MIT license headers in all new code.
-* Respect the modular structure; avoid coupling components unnecessarily.
+* Respect the modular structure; avoid unnecessary coupling between components.

 ---